laurmurclar/datadog-to-terraform/README.md

 # Datadog to Terraform Converter
 Converts Datadog monitor JSON into Terraform alarm code.
+[Install it here.](https://chrome.google.com/webstore/detail/datadog-to-terraform-conv/lafmglpipgongjmbbjngmboifpaodemk)

 ### How to Use
 1. Create your monitor (but don't save) in the Datadog UI and copy the monitor JSON.